 10.50-12.50pm Instructional Strand

 Intervention and acceleration is a focus in this block, using an evidence-based, Structured Literacy approach, which includes phonic awareness, syllabic awareness, grammar and punctuation and language features.
 Oral and written language development are the focus in these well matched lessons.

 Intervention and acceleration for numeracy are timetabled on a weekly schedule in our instructional strand directly after literacy rotations.
 We support and extend students, using structured, multi-sensory tools, as well as technology.

 Students work with their peers and teachers on a daily rotation as part of our social and emotional curriculum.
 Activities might include a daily intention, yoga, grounding, stretching and breathing.

 1.45-2.45pm Thematic strand

 Students work individually or in a co-constructed groups on inquiry projects.
 The emphasis is on collaboration, or partnership working.
 Workshops also occur at this time.
 Students can book in for extra help or be identified as needing extra support with academic, creative and/or personal challenges.
-Daily rotations within the thematic strand include art, reading and PE.
-School assembly followed by collaborative games take place at this time on a Friday afternoon.
+Daily rotations within the Thematic Strand may also include art, reading and PE.
+School assembly takes place Monday morning, each fortnight.